 Radiation workers should submit a Radiation Worker Registration Form to their Departmental Badge Representative.
 All badged radiation workers must comply with the instructions outlined in the Responsibilities of Badged Radiation Workers.
 Furthermore, all radiation workers are obligated to know and adhere to requirements listed in the VU Radiation Safety Manual.
 Radiation workers should refer to Radiation Safety Training for information on required training.

 Replace a Lost or Damaged Badge

 If a badge is lost or damaged, contact your Departmental Badge Representative or OCRS Radiation Safety immediately.
 A replacement badge must be obtained to ensure completeness in the radiation worker’s occupational dose history record.

 For current Vanderbilt radiation workers, dosimetry badge results are available online through the badge vendor’s website.
 Please refer to these instructions to access your individual dose report.

-To obtain an official copy of your occupational radiation dosimetry report from Vanderbilt, complete and submit a signed Dose History Release Request to VEHS Radiation Safety.
+To obtain an official copy of your occupational radiation dosimetry report from Vanderbilt, complete and submit a signed Dose History Release Request to OCRS Radiation Safety.
 Vanderbilt must have the signature of the individual who was monitored in order to release that person's radiation exposure history record.